elementor/elementor-developers-docs/src/widgets/widget-dependencies.md

 ## Defining Dependencies

-Inside the widget class we can enqueue required JS and CSS dependencies the following way:
+Inside the widget class we can enqueue any required JS and CSS dependencies the following way:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {